Stockbridge–Munsee Community

-The Stockbridge–Munsee Community also known as the Mohican Nation Stockbridge–Munsee Band is a federally recognized Native American tribe formed in the late eighteenth century from communities of so-called "praying Indians" (or Moravian Indians), descended from Christianized members of two distinct groups: Mohicans and Wappinger from the praying town of Stockbridge, Massachusetts, and Munsees, from the area where present-day New York, Pennsylvania and New Jersey meet.
+The Stockbridge–Munsee Community, also known as the Mohican Nation Stockbridge–Munsee Band, is a federally recognized Native American tribe formed in the late eighteenth century from communities of so-called "praying Indians" (or Moravian Indians), descended from Christianized members of two distinct groups: Mohican and Wappinger from the praying town of Stockbridge, Massachusetts, and Munsee (Lenape), from the area where present-day New York, Pennsylvania and New Jersey meet.
 Their land-base, the Stockbridge–Munsee Indian Reservation, consists of a checkerboard of 24.03 sqmi in the towns of Bartelme and Red Springs in Shawano County, Wisconsin.
 Among their enterprises is the North Star Mohican Resort and Casino.

 In settlement of a large land claim in New York, where the tribe had occupied land in the late 18th and early 19th centuries, in 2010 the state of New York agreed to give the tribe 330 acres in Sullivan County in the Catskills and two acres in Madison County (their former territory).
 This was in exchange for dropping their larger claim for 23,000 acres of land in Madison (near the city of Syracuse), which they had occupied in the early 19th century.
 The state granted the tribe the right to develop the Catskills property as a gaming casino.
 The deal is controversial and opposed by numerous interests, including other federally recognized tribes in New York.
 The tribe dropped their bid for a gaming casino in New York in June 2014, given a high level of competition from other developers for sites in Orange County, which is closer to the metropolitan market.
 Another land claim was dismissed by the 2nd Circuit Court of Appeals in June 2014.